Trevor Brennan, Administrative Operations Specialist

 Joined NMCDHH in February 2020

 Jessica Eubank is a native of Belen, New Mexico.
 Jessica holds degrees from the University of New Mexico in Signed Language Interpretation and Psychology.
-She also holds her National Interpreter Certification from the Registry of Interpreters for the Deaf, as well as her Educational Interpreter Performance Assessment qualification in K-12 education.
+She also holds her National Interpreter Certification from the Registry of Interpreters for the Deaf (RID) and is currently serving as the Region IV Representative of RID.
 She has specialized training in performing arts interpreting and interpreting for religious settings.

-A former NMCDHH apprentice herself, Jessica is excited to now supervise the NMCDHH Apprentice Interpreter Program and is dedicated to fostering professional growth and opportunity for our local community.
+A former NMCDHH apprentice herself, Jessica enjoys supervising the NMCDHH Apprentice Interpreter Program and is dedicated to fostering professional growth and opportunity for our local interpreting community.
 Jessica both provides and coordinates interpreting services for NMCDHH staff and agency needs.

 G. Nathan Gomme, Executive Director